raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 - Allows to connect two VPC privately using AWS' network
 - Must be set such as if they were on the same network, using appropriate CIDR
-- Can work c**ross-region and cross-account** and you can reference security groups of peered VPCs
+- Can work **cross-region and cross-account** and you can reference security groups of peered VPCs
 - **You must update route tables in each VPC’s subnets to ensure EC2 instances can communicate with each other**

 ## VPC Endpoints